fbridault/pres/RMLL/f4s.rst

 - Institut de Recherche contre les Cancers de l'Appareil Digestif
 - Created by Jacques Marescaux in 1994
-- Training center/Research
+- Training center - Research

 .. note::
 	- IRCAD is a research institute against digestive cancer.
 It was created...
-	- It is known worldwide especially because of its training cancer, where 4000 surgeons/year attend courses on mini-invasive and laparoscopic surgery.
+	- It is known worldwide especially because it is a training center, where 4000 surgeons/year attend courses on mini-invasive and laparoscopic surgery.
-	- At IRCAD, there are also two research and dev teams.
+	- There are also two research and development teams.
 One about Robotics, and an another one about Computer Vision.
 FW4SPL is the framework developed by this team.

 ----